RadinRein/IMX335-ControllerGUI/README.md

 ---

 ## Quick links
-- Single-file python: 'USBcam.py'
+- Single-file python: 'USBcam.py' # Go for the Patch code by RadinRein for updated GUI
-- Single-file executable GUI: `/Dist/USBcam`
 - Supported platforms: Linux (full features with `v4l2-ctl`)
 - Recommended: use with UVC cameras and V4L2-compatible drivers on Linux